Latent Stratification for Incrementality Experiments: Example application

-We estimate the model for 5 catalog lift tests that were conducted by a US multi-channel speciality retailer between September 2017 and February 2018.
-For each experiment, the retailer randomly selected approximately 140,000 customers from their active customer list and a high-end catalog was mailed to half this list at random.
-For each customer, all-channel purchases (net returns) in the 30 days after the experiment were tracked using the retailer's regular name/address/email matching process.
-(Credit-card usage at this retailer is high and more than 80\% of transactions are matched to an existing customer in the CRM system.)
-Our analysis focuses on the log-sales for each customer, $\log(Y_i + 1)$, as the key response.
+We estimate the ATE for 5 catalog incrementality tests that were conducted by a US multi-channel speciality retailer between September 2017 and February 2018.
+To illustrate how latent stratification works in varying situations, we estimate the latent stratification model separately for each of the five experiments.
+For each experiment, the retailer randomly selected approximately 140,000 customers from their active customer list and mailed a high-end catalog to half this list at random.
+The same customer may appear in multiple experiments, but this is immaterial as we analyze each experiment independently.
+For each customer, we observe all-channel purchases (net of returns) in the 30 days after the experiment.
+This was tracked using the retailer's regular name/address/email matching process.\footnote{Credit-card usage at this retailer is high and more than 80\% of transactions are matched to an existing customer in the CRM system.}

-Table \ref{tab:app1_desc} contains basic summary statistics and the difference-in-means estimate of the ATE for each experiment.\footnote{Table \ref{tab:app1_desc} shows the posterior mean and standard deviation of the difference in log-sales for the model in equation \eqref{eq:diff-in-means_est}; OLS estimates of the mean and standard error are nearly identical.} For experiments 1 and 5, the estimated treatment effect $\widehat{\tau}_d$ is small and the posterior of the difference-in-means estimate straddles zero.
-For experiments 2, 3 and 4, which were conducted over the holiday season, the treatment effect is larger and the 95\% credible interval is positive. \linespread{1.1}
+Table \ref{tab:expt_desc} contains basic summary statistics for each experiment.
+For the application the outcome $Y_i$ is log-sales, which we obtained by transforming the observed purchase amounts for each customer by adding 1 and taking the logarithm.
+Figure \ref{fig:expt2_hist} shows a histogram of the log-sales of positive purchases for Experiment 2.
+The histogram is consistent with the assumption that after the transformation, positive outcomes are Normally distributed in the control group and follow a mixture of two Normals in the treatment group.
+Histograms for other experiments are in Appendix \ref{sec:app1_hists}. \linespread{1.1}

 \linespread{1.5}